wolfcubecho/node-monitor/README.md

 For more detailed information, please refer to the full documentation.

-For more detailed information, please refer to the full documentation.

 ## Configuration

 The setup script creates a `.env` file in `/root/node.monitor/` with your configuration.
 If you need to change any settings, edit this file and restart the service.